 Perform an oversight function (to include accountability, finance and performance) on behalf of the Members in respect of ongoing collaborative functions and collaboration projects.
+The members participating in this oversight will be defined within the relevant collaboration agreement.

-Consider regional police and crime issues, share best practice, develop regional approaches to functions discharged by PCCs, including commissioning, exchange ideas and facilitate closer working between Members.
+Consider regional police and crime issues, share best practice, exchange ideas and facilitate close working between Members.